 While dieting may initially help you shed a few pounds, it only works temporarily.
 Your body responds to the lack of calories by turning to lean muscle mass for energy.
 Once normal eating habits are resumed, the weight comes back on — but in the form of fat, not muscle.
 A study conducted by the American Psychological Association found that after two years of weight-cycling, about one third of dieters weighed more than they did at the beginning of the two years.

 It can damage your heart

 Yo-yo dieting may increase the risk for coronary heart disease and sudden cardiac death in post-menopausal women.
 A study presented to the American Heart Association found that when normal-weight women (categorized as those with a body mass index of less than 25) experienced periods of weight cycling, they were 3.5 times more likely to have sudden cardiac death than women whose weight remained stable over the study's 11-year period.
 In the same study, yo-yo dieting increased a woman's risk of death by coronary heart disease by 66 percent.

 It can be damaging to your skin

-Dermatologist Robin Evans weighed in on the effect that yo-yo dieting has on the skin.
+Dermatologist Robin Evans, of Southern CT Dermatology, weighed in on the effect that yo-yo dieting has on the skin.
 "The up and down weight losses and gains can have deleterious effects on the skin especially on the face with stretching and contracting the skin," said Evans. " The result ends up being increased skin laxity, more wrinkles and an overall effect of aging the skin."